Ernest-Yoyowah/software-engineering-journey/collge_major/2nd-year/semester-1/data-structures-and-algorithms/notes/Buffer_Concepts.md

   - The red line indicates the portion of the video that has been watched up to the current moment.
   - The grey line represents the buffered data, which is the portion of the video that has been preloaded and is available for playback.
   - As the video plays, the grey line moves forward, indicating that more data is being buffered ahead of the playback position.

+## Buffer Management

+- Efficient buffer management is crucial for optimizing system performance and resource utilization.
+- Strategies include buffer sizing, buffer allocation, and buffer flushing to ensure smooth data flow and prevent buffer overflow or underflow.